 Aquarica got development support from SODEC in 2013.
 A first draft of the script was then complete and the project was selected for the third edition of the Frontières Market.
 Born from the popularity of many other co-production markets around the world and the complete lack of events specifically dedicated to the genre film industry, Frontières became the first market to exclusively focus on genre film co-productions between North America and Europe.
 To participate in Frontières, the selected projects have to be market premieres with a completed script and must be applicable to an international co-production environment where there is ideally a Canadian production element involved (either in terms of production location, cast or crew, or post-production facilities).
 They need to have a producer or production company attached, although some exceptions have been made for exceptional talents looking to find a new producer.
 The third edition of Frontières was held in Brussels from April 10 to 12, 2014 during the Brussels International Fantastic Film Festival.

-In May 2018 Martin Villeneuve and Pierre Even visited Paris to meet with Benoît Sokal and François Schuiten to discuss the Aquarica movie.
+In May 2018, director Martin Villeneuve and producer Pierre Even visited Paris to meet with Benoît Sokal and François Schuiten to discuss the Aquarica movie.
 According to Villeneuve: “Aquarica: not yet in a cinema near you, but another step in the right direction!”
-32).
+34).

 Gallery with the first sketches by Sokal and Schuiten for their Aquarica project.